PACEHackWeek/paceship/README.md

-# README
+# 🛰️PACESHIP

-Welcome to our 🛰️**PACESHIP**, a demonstration and practice repository for the PACE Data Hackweek.
+Welcome to our open science project, serving as a demonstration and practice repository for the PACE Data Hackweek.

 - **DEMONSTRATION**:
   The stages below offer an opinionated process for authoring an open science project that uses Python.